 - She's Got Legs: Often wears mini-skirts or leggings, or both, that show off her long and shapely legs.

 - Sir Swears-a-Lot: She even knows how to flip people off in four different languages!

-- The Smurfette Principle: The only female JoJo so far.
+- The Smurfette Principle: The only female JoJo insofar.

 - Super Toughness: Once her Stand's ability gets going, she starts turning to string.
-Her body is then resistant to stabbing and blunt force due to the string absorbing all the force.
+Her body is then resistant to stabbing and blunt-force trauma due to the string absorbing all that energy.